TechneWare/SmarterMail.Cli/README.md

 | `loglevel` | `debug` `info` `warning` `error` | Sets the current logging level to the specified value |
 | `progress` | `on` `off` | if on, will display a progress indicator while scripts are running |

-Exampe:
+Example:
-`setoption loglevel debug` will switch to showing output of debug level or higher `setoption progress on` will show the progress indicator when a script is running
+- `setoption loglevel debug` will switch to showing command output of debug level or higher
+- `setoption progress on` will show the progress indicator when a script is running

-These two options together can be used to suppress output while a script is running and instead display `Action....` style messages as the script progresses instead.
+These two options can be used together to suppress output while a script is running and instead display `Action....` style messages as the script progresses.
 Example script:
 ```
 setoption loglevel warning